-Figure 12.
+Figure 10.
 Population size of a WT strain of Xf (green) or of a PhoA mutant (orange) at various distance from the point of inoculation when inoculated single (left panel) or in equal mixtures (right panel).

-Figure 13.
+Figure 11.
 Proportion of cells recovered at 10 cm (left panel) or 120 cm (right panel) from the point of inoculation from individual plants that were inoculated with an equal mixture of a WT strain of Xf and a PhoA mutant (abscissa) that were the WT strain.

 Graft transmissibility of DSF.
-To test whether DSF is mobile within the plant we are performing grafting experiments in which DSF-producing Freedom grape transformed with the rpfF of Xf are used as rootstocks to which normal Cabernet Sauvignon grape were green-grafted as a scion.
+To test whether DSF is mobile within the plant we performed grafting experiments in which DSF-producing Freedom grape transformed with the rpfF gene of Xf are used as rootstocks to which normal Cabernet Sauvignon grape were green-grafted as a scion.
 As a control, normal Freedom was also used as a rootstock.
 These plants were inoculated with Xf to test whether normal scions on DSF-producing rootstocks have a lower susceptibility to Xf colonizationed as a rootstock scions.
-Initial estimates of disease severity indicate that there were about 30% less symptomatic leaves of the normal Cabernet scion when grafted onto a rpfF-expressing rootstock compared with plants on a normal Freedom rootstock (Figure 14).
+Initial estimates of disease severity indicate that there were about 30% less symptomatic leaves of the normal Cabernet scion when grafted onto a rpfF-expressing rootstock compared with plants on a normal Freedom rootstock (Figure 12).
 Thus, like in the studies of the rpfF-expressing tobacco, it appears that DSF production in the scion is more efficacious for disease control than is the expression of rpfF in the rootstock.
-We are repeating these experiments and will be inoculating the plants in a variety of ways to determine the efficiency of disease control from rootstock modification.
-We are repeating these grafting experiment both with the non-targeted rpfF Freedom as a rootstock as well as the chloroplast-targeted rpfF Thomson seedless as a rootstock.
-Pesticide injury suffered by these plants in our greenhouses during the summer of 2010 have delayed the completion of these studies since the plants were severely stunted and the grafts had to be redone.
-More grafted plants have been produced and these plants have been inoculated in March, 2011, and disease assessment should be possible by June.
+In future work we will repeat these grafting experiment both with the non-targeted rpfF Freedom as a rootstock as well as the chloroplast-targeted rpfF Thomson seedless as a rootstock.

-Figure 14.
+Figure 12.
 Severity of Pierce's disease (left box) or number of leaves per vine infested with X. fastidiosa (right box) of Freedom grape having a Cabernet sauvignon grape scion grafted onto the rootstock noted on the abscissa.
 Plants were inoculated with either X. fastidiosa strain Temecula (blue) or strain STL.